mnomn/recaller/README.md

 It will cross compile and install on the raspberry pi, including generating and installing a systemd service.
 Starting and enabling the service must be done manually.

+## Install and Config
 You must have a config file in your home directoryfor the program to be useful.
 See 'route2cloud.json' for an example.

+On linux you can generate a systemd file to starting and stoping using systemctl.